Our New Vision

 Early success has augmented efforts to expand DOWNEASTER passenger service beyond Portland and throughout northern New England.

-The goals and Objectives, above, adopted by TNE nearly 20 years ago have become even more significant.
+The goals and Objectives, above, adopted by TNE over 30 years ago have become even more significant.
 Not only has the consequence of sprawl been proven unacceptable and the strain on air travel excessive, the changing global political and environmental climate and the impact of 9/11 show the importance of fulfilling these goals and objectives as quickly as possible.